willandersson1/LP_solver/README.md

 ### Motivation
-Linear programs weren't mentioned in any of my algorithms classes; I learned of them from a finance textbook.
+At the time of this project's inception, linear programs hadn't been mentioned in any of my algorithms classes; I learned of them from a finance textbook.
 I looked the topic up on Wikipedia and was astounded to see how much research goes into these algorithms.
 I didn't think for a second that business problems, given by only a few formulas, could be so difficult to solve in general.
 If asked for a complicated algorithm, a fellow computer science student would never mention linear programs.
 My interest was solidified after they were mentioned in a game theory and computer networks class.
 After all this I decided it would be a good challenge to try and implement one myself, also partly because I could practise parsing user input.

 ### Explanation of simplex algorithm